ss4ws/art-site/content/blog/practical-guide-spyros.md

 5. Chart Editor > Customize > Series > Data series > Manually change the color of data series from 1 - 5 to black and choose line thickness 4 px.
 6. Click on the 3 vertical dots > Download > Choose the file format of your file format .png, .pdf, or .svg.
 Makers, you can always come back to this step if you need a to pick a different file format for your projects.

 This visualization is an abstract portrait of your learning journey.
 What do you think about it?
-How would you describe your learning journey based on this graph?
+How would you describe your learning journey based on this visualization?